Looking for the best insurance as a digital nomad in Poland?

 For Poland specifically, Genki's higher coverage limits provide confidence when accessing private healthcare facilities, which often deliver faster service and English-speaking staff compared to public options.
 The comprehensive coverage proves especially valuable for EU residency applications or long-term stays, as Polish authorities may require proof of adequate health insurance.
 The physiotherapy benefits support Poland's active lifestyle culture, from mountain hiking in the Tatras to cycling through historic city centers.

 Coverage includes emergency medical treatment, hospital stays, and emergency evacuation services.
 The evacuation coverage could be particularly valuable in Poland when exploring remote regions like the Bieszczady Mountains or rural areas where specialized medical care might require transport to Warsaw, Krakow, or other major medical centers.
-The plan excludes pre-existing conditions, routine healthcare, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.
+The plan excludes pre-existing conditions, maternity care, and cancer treatment, focusing on unexpected medical emergencies rather than ongoing care needs.

-SafetyWing offers 30 days of home country coverage every 90 days (15 days for US citizens), which works well for nomads using Poland as an affordable base for exploring Eastern and Central Europe, including Lithuania, Ukraine, Slovakia, or the Czech Republic.
+SafetyWing offers up to 30 days of home country medical cover per visit, with US treatment as a paid add-on, which works well for nomads using Poland as an affordable base for exploring Eastern and Central Europe, including Lithuania, Ukraine, Slovakia, or the Czech Republic.
 Electronics coverage is available as an add-on, which could be valuable given Poland's variable weather and the need to protect equipment during seasonal transitions and European travels.

 Comparison